ericfinster/catt.io/README.md

 # Semistrictness

-Semistrictness can be turned on by using the `--sua` flags for strict units or strict units and associators respectively.

-For example, to typecheck the examples, change to the `examples` directory and run:
+Semistrictness can be turned on by using the `--sua` flag.
+To typecheck the examples, change to the `examples` directory and run:

 `../_build/default/bin/catt.exe --sua monoidal.catt`